Actively Recruiting

 - Postlingually deafened

-- New cochlear implant recipients with Cochlear Americas devices, identified before activation
+- New cochlear implant recipients using Cochlear Americas devices identified before activation

-- Able to perform follow-up testing tasks such as repeating words or sentences, indicating hearing of sound stimuli, and completing questionnaires
+- Able to perform follow-up testing tasks such as repeating words, indicating hearing sounds, and completing questionnaires

 - English speakers